A revealing truth about myself

 "Smlm saya baru siap buat memo kepada YBM untuk isu d batu Caves."
 (Last night, I just wrote a memo to the Yang Berhormat Menteri (Nga Kor Ming) regarding the issue at Batu Caves (which I believe he was sent to investigate)."

-He is playful, but he also carries a bakora stick with him, which is used to strike at the hyenas.
+Rafiki is playful, but he also carries a bakora stick with him, which is used to strike at the hyenas.

 With his bakora stick always on his person, Rafiki uses his wisdom to guide those in need, most notably Simba.
+(When needed he would use his bakora stick to strike at the hyenas).

 Read my response to Tuan Hariz whom I respect for his proactiveness: